SumiSastri/nodeJs-and-server-side-javascript/nodeJs-and-express/server-side-security/body-parser/README.md

 Body parser is a server midware that changes or parses data into JSON.
+It is a node package that allows us to parse the JSON http request into our server and make sure that it is running properly.

 Documentation [https://www.npmjs.com/package/body-parser]